atk14/Atk14Eshop/public/styleguides/02-components/02-navbars.md

 Navbars are based on Bootstrap Navbar component.
 There are two navbars in the site header.
 On narrow screens there is only one collapsed navbar containing items from both navbars to avoid multiple hamburger menus (try to resize this browser window to see it in action).

+For styling dropdowns, see [Dropdowns](../components:dropdowns).
+In general, background color of dropdowns used in navbars should match background color of the parent navbar (with optional transparency effect).

+(Note: some recent changes in header markup not yet shown in this guide.)

 ## Top navbar

 There are two instances of top navbar in the header - one for desktop view and another one for mobile displays.
 Most of the markup are shared btween both of them.
 Use <code>div.menu-separator</code> to separate navbar elements.
 Text and border colors is determined by <code>navbar-dark</code> or <code>navbar-light</code> classes of parent navbar component.
 If different color scheme for collapsing part of navbar is needed, use bg color <code>bg-*</code> utility classes and <code>navbar-dark</code> or <code>navbar-light</code> on <code>.navbar-collapse</code> element.